My name is Leonard Herman. I’m also known as the Father of Videogame History. And I’m also known as The Game Scholar.

 I’ve has been playing videogames since I first discovered Pong in a neighborhood bowling alley (Garden State Bowl in Union, NJ) in 1972.
 The following year I played the world’s-first videogame console, the Magnavox Odyssey, for the first time when a close friend received one (that friend still owns the console to this day, only now it has been autographed by its inventor, Ralph Baer, the father of console videogames).

-I bought my first console in May, 1979; an Atari Video Computer System (VCS), using a friend’s Crazy Eddie employee discount.
+I bought my first console in May, 1979; an Atari Video Computer System (VCS), using a friend’s Crazy Eddy employee discount.
 I had to choose between the Atari and the Magnavox Odyssey2.
-Although I liked the fact that the Odyssey2 had a keyboard, I selected the VCS because one of my favorites games, Breakout, was available for it.
+Although I liked the fact that the Odyssey2 had a keyboard, I selected the VCS because one of my favorite games, Breakout, was available for it.

 In late 1981, following the publication of Electronic Games magazine, the first magazine dedicated to electronic games, I wrote a letter to the magazine.
 It was published in the second issue in its first letter page.
 Since my letter was the first on the page, I can technically say that I was the first fan to have a letter published in a videogame magazine.